June 19-24 or July 10-15, 2016

 The Hudson River Valley has been called the landscape that

 defined America.
-Join us to explore its nationally significant
+Join us as we explore its nationally significant

 cultural and historic heritage with expert background presentations